10 Ways to Get Rid of Mice Naturally

 Mouse Damage

 In the home, especially in your attic or basement, mice will chew small holes in boxes, fabric, newspapers, and whatever they can find to make a nest.
-In addition, mice will check on drywall and insulation and even wiring.
+In addition, mice will chew on drywall and insulation and even wiring.

 In the garden, mice also love to tunnel and chew.
 Partially eaten potatoes or carrots are a sign of mice activity.
 They also love to eat newly sown seeds.

-Mice and mice feces can cause very serious diseases so take this issue seriously.
+Mice and mice feces can cause very serious diseases, so take this issue seriously.

 identify-mouse-damage.jpg